 - Create or work with a non-profit housing development agency to develop community housing in Sudbury. - Encourage locally appropriate comprehensive permits under M.G.L.
 Chapter 40B as a means of producing community housing units.
 Work with both developers and landowners to identify sites and create partnerships. - Identify appropriate parcels for community housing both public and private parcels.
 Rezone if necessary.
-Purchase land where the opportunity exists. - Educate the residents on what community housing is and what it looks like, the need and moral obligation to provide housing for all citizens and the desire of the town to create these types of housing units. - Investigate state, federal and private funding sources to supplement local funding.
+Purchase land where the opportunity exists. - Educate the residents on what community housing is and what it looks like, the need and moral obligation to provide housing for all citizens and the desire of the town to create these types of housing units. - Educate homeowners and landowners of the town's need and desire to purchase land and homes for development into community housing.
+Form alliances with local realtors to notify Community Housing Committee of housing possibilities when properties are put on the market for sale. - Investigate state, federal and private funding sources to supplement local funding.